Skip to content

 Business Tax Credits for LED Lighting

-Congress has extended the Energy Efficient Commercial Buildings Deduction (Section 179D) tax credit originally included in the 2005 Energy Policy Act (EPACT) and the Emergency Economic Stabilization Act of 2008.
-If you manage, own or lease a commercial or industrial building, and you pay taxes, you may be entitled to receive a tax credit per square foot of building for installing or upgrading your lighting to an energy efficient LED system.
+Congress has extended the Energy Efficient Commercial Buildings Deduction (Section 179D) tax credit, included initially in the 2005 Energy Policy Act (EPACT) and the Emergency Economic Stabilization Act of 2008.
+If you manage, own, or lease a commercial or industrial building, and you pay taxes, you may be entitled to receive a tax credit per square foot of building for installing or upgrading your lighting to an energy-efficient LED system.
 You are eligible to claim the deduction for new construction and energy-renovation projects.
-The deduction is available for different types of building use, including warehouses, industrial enterprises, office buildings, retail stores, and four-story+ apartment buildings.
+The deduction is available for different building use types, including warehouses, industrial enterprises, office buildings, retail stores, and four-story+ apartment buildings.

 Carry-Back and Carry-Forward

 If you previously installed LED lighting up to three years ago, you may be entitled to carry back accrued tax deductions for two years or carry those credits forward for up to 20 years.
-There are some exceptions to this, so please consult with your tax attorney or CPA.
+Some exceptions exist, so please consult with your tax attorney or CPA.

 How to Qualify